New York State Route 56: Route description

 Crossing through Colton, NY 56 passes some residences and businesses before leaving the hamlet to the northwest.
-Crossing a former alignment of itself, NY 56 enters the town of Pierrepont and the hamlet of Willisville.
-In Willisville, the route intersects with CR 24 (Brown Bridge Road).
-NY 56 through Willisville remains primarily residential as the two-lane highway bends northward along the Raquette River.
-Along this northern stretch, the backdrop remains residential, intersecting with CR 59 (West Hannawa Road).
+Crossing a former alignment of itself, NY 56 enters the town of Pierrepont.
+The route intersects with CR 24 (Brown Bridge Road).
+NY 56 remains primarily residential as the two-lane highway bends northward along the Raquette River.
+Along this northern stretch, the backdrop remains residential, intersecting with CR 59 (Back Hannawa Road).
 NY 56 turns eastward at this junction, crosses the Raquette River for the third time since South Colton and entering the hamlet of Hannawa Falls.
-Hannawa Falls is a mix of residences and commercial buildings along NY 56 before leaving to the hamlet of West Parishville.
-In West Parishville, NY 56 bends northward into the town of Parishville, which soon changes over to the town of Potsdam.
-In the town, NY 56 passes the Potsdam Town and Country Club before intersecting with the western terminus of NY 72.
+Hannawa Falls is a small hamlet with a mix of residences and commercial buildings.
+State Route 56 continues north, leaving Hannawa Falls, and passes by the Potsdam Town and Country Club before intersecting with the western terminus of NY 72.
 After NY 56 bends to the northwest, passing the State University of New York at Potsdam campus before entering the village of Potsdam.

 In Potsdam village, NY 56 parallels the Raquette River along Pierrepont Avenue until the intersection with Main Street, where NY 56 turns west onto Main.
 At the intersection with Market Street, NY 56 turns northward onto Market, intersecting with US 11 (Elm Street).
 The two routes are on a wrong-way concurrency for three village blocks, until US 11 turns westward onto Sandstone Drive.
 NY 56 continues north along Market Street as a two-lane commercial street, paralleling a nearby railroad line through the village.
 Soon after leaving the village of Potsdam and re-entering the namesake town, NY 56 loses its Market Street moniker, entering the hamlet of Sisson.
 At Sisson, the railroad line crosses NY 56 and soon into the hamlet of Unionville.
 Returning to the riverside of the Raquette River, NY 56 intersects with Dry Bridge Road, which connects to CR 48 at the Norwood village line.
 Through Norwood, NY 56 passes residences until intersecting with Park Street, which connects to CR 35 outside of Norwood.
 NY 56 crosses a railroad junction on its way out of the village, entering the town of Norfolk.